CiscoDevNet/terraform-provider-intersight/website/docs/r/bulk_mo_merger.html.markdown

         The Sources array should contain the list of source MO instances as MoRef objects.
         The Targets array should contain the list of target MO instances as MoRef objects.
         The TargetConfig property is applicable only for a merge operation.
 If a configuration action needs to be applied on all target MOs, it can be specified using this property.
+        Currently this API is used to synchronize template update to all its derived instances for the Server Profile Templates, vNIC Templates and vHBA Templates.

 ---